Understanding risk and the role of leadership in process safety management

 Old, accepted practice?

+There are pieces of old accepted good practices for dealing with toxic materials.
 For example, the bulk storage of hazardous materials in the open air for quick dispersal in case of a leak is no longer considered acceptable good practice.

 In this particular case, an operation is not satisfying the law in the UK, and it is not satisfying the continuous improvement processes that should be present within a business.